syncfusion-content/javascript-docs/js/api/ejDiagram.md

-To bring the specified portion of the diagram content to center of the diagram viewport
+To bring the specified portion of the diagram content to the center of the diagram viewport

 <table class="params">
 <thead>